The Pan-STARRS1 Surveys: Introduction

 \section{Introduction}

-The Panoramic Survey Telescope and Rapid Response System (Pan-STARRS) is an innovative wide-field astronomical imaging and data processing facility developed at the University of Hawaii's Institute for Astronomy \cite{2002SPIE.4836..154K,kaiser2010}.
-The Pan-STARRS1 Science Consortium (PS1SC) was formed to use and extend the Pan-STARRS System for a series of surveys to address a set of science goals and in the process the PS1SC continued the development of the Pan-STARRS System.
+The Panoramic Survey Telescope and Rapid Response System (Pan-STARRS) is an innovative wide-field astronomical imaging and data processing facility developed at the University of Hawaii's Institute for Astronomy \citep{2002SPIE.4836..154K,kaiser2010}.
+The first telescope of the Pan-STARRS Observatory is the Pan-STARRS Telescope \#1, (Pan-STARRS1 or informally PS1).
+The PS1 Science Consortium (PS1SC) was formed to use and extend the Pan-STARRS System for a series of surveys to address a set of science goals and in the process the PS1SC continued the development of the Pan-STARRS System.
 An original goal the PS1SC set for itself was to insure the data would eventually become public.

 This is the first in a series of seven papers that describe the Pan-STARRS1 Surveys, the data reduction techniques, the photometric and astrometric calibration of the data set, and the resulting data products.
-These papers are concurrent with and are intended to support the public release of the Pan-STARRS1 data products \footnote{http://panstarrs.stsci.edu/} from the {\it Barbara A. Mikulski Archive for Space Telescopes} (MAST) at the Space Telescope Science Institute.
+These papers are intended to support the public release of the Pan-STARRS1 data products from the {\it Barbara A. Mikulski Archive for Space Telescopes} (MAST) at the Space Telescope Science Institute.\footnote{http://panstarrs.stsci.edu/}

-There are two Data Releases funded: Data Release 1, (DR1) containing the stacked images and the supporting database of the $3\pi$ Steradian Survey, and Data Release 2 (DR2) containing all of the individual epoch data of the $3\pi$ Survey.
+There are two Data Releases supported: Data Release 1, (DR1) containing the stacked images and the supporting database of the $3\pi$ Steradian Survey, and Data Release 2 (DR2) containing all of the individual epoch data of the $3\pi$ Survey including forced photometry on individual images based on information from the stacked data.
 Further Data Releases will depend on the availability of resources to support them.

 This Paper (Paper I) provides an overview of the fully implemented Pan-STARRS System, the design and execution of the Pan-STARRS1 Surveys, the image and catalog data products, a discussion of the overall data quality and basic characteristics, and a summary of scientific results from the Surveys.